 Per the Amendment, the City also requires the construction of 93rd Avenue to 88th Avenue (Telluride Remaining Portion).
 The District and Stratus are to agree upon a good faith estimate plus a 25% contingency amount needed to construct the Telluride Remaining Portion.
 After the payment on January 26, 2020, the remaining Telluride funds were \$1,666,191 (Remaining Telluride Funds).
 Per the terms of the Amendment, the Remaining Telluride Funds were transferred to an escrow account in October 2020.
+The Remaining Telluride Funds held in escrow were released to Meritage in 2024.

 The Amendment also defines costs to construct a Waterline line (Waterline Costs) that are reimbursable costs under the Cooperation Agreement (as defined in the Amendment).
 The District agrees to deposit an amount equal to 125% of the Waterline Costs in an account held for escrow to be used to pay for the actual cost to construct the Waterline totaling \$93,111.
-As of December 31, 2022, \$93,111 is restricted for this purpose.
+As of December 31, 2023, \$93,111 is restricted for this purpose.